Containerize Apps for ALPON with Dockerfile Templates

 Every ALPON device ships with a Docker runtime preinstalled and authenticated against the Sixfab Container

 Registry out of the box.
-There is no SSH setup, no per-device credential rotation, and no manual
+There is no SSH setup, no per-device credential rotation, no manual

 docker pull.
 The two devices in the line share the same ARM64 build target, so a single image